National Merit Scholarship Program

-The National Merit Scholarship Program is a United States academic scholarship competition for recognition and university scholarships administered by the National Merit Scholarship Corporation (NMSC), a privately funded, not-for-profit organization based in Evanston, Illinois.
+The National Merit Scholarship Program is a United States academic scholarship competition for recognition and university scholarships.
+The program is managed by the National Merit Scholarship Corporation (NMSC), a privately funded not-for-profit organization based in Evanston, Illinois.
 The program began in 1955.

-NMSC conducts an annual competition for recognition and scholarships: the National Merit Scholarship Program, which is open to all students who meet entry requirements.
-Until 2015, it also ran the National Achievement Scholarship Program (est. 1964), which was reserved for African-American students.
-The highest-achieving students in the National Merit Scholarship Program are designated as National Merit Scholars.
-Finalists and Semifinalists are also given recognition for their academic and extracurricular achievements.
-Commended Students are named on the basis of a nationally applied Selection Index score, which may vary from year to year and is typically below the level required for participants to be named Semifinalists in their respective states.
-Each year's Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is the qualifying test for a student's entry to a particular year's competitions.
+Each year, the NMSC conducts a competition that is open to all students who meet the entry requirements.
+Until 2015, the NMSC also administered the National Achievement Scholarship Program, which was specifically for African-American students.

+The highest performers in the National Merit Scholarship Program are named National Merit Scholars.
+Finalists and Semifinalists are also recognized for their academic and extracurricular achievements.
+Commended Students are selected based on a nationally applied Selection Index score, which may vary annually and is typically below the level required for participants to be named Semifinalists in their respective states.
+The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is used as the qualifying test for entry into each year's competitions.

-About 1.6 million students in some 22,000 high schools enter the National Merit Scholarship competition annually when they take the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT).
-This serves to screen program entrants, measuring critical reading ability, mathematics problem-solving ability, and writing ability, rather than existing knowledge.
-Semifinalists are designated on a state representational basis, contingent on the total number of entrants and in proportion to each state's percentage of the nation's high school graduating seniors.
-Semifinalists are the highest-scoring program entrants in each state and represent the top 0.5 percent of the state's senior students.
+Each year, about 1.6 million students from around 22,000 high schools enter the National Merit Scholarship competition when they take the PSAT/NMSQT.
+This test is used to screen program entrants, evaluating their critical reading skills, problem-solving abilities in mathematics, and writing skills.
+Semifinalists are chosen on a state representational basis, depending on the total number of entrants and in proportion to each state's share of the nation's high school graduating seniors.
+Semifinalists represent the top 0.5 percent of the state's senior students.

-To be considered for a National Merit Scholarship, Semifinalists have to fulfill requirements to advance to Finalist standing.
-Each Semifinalist submits a detailed scholarship application, which includes essays and information about extracurricular achievements, awards, and leadership positions.
-Semifinalists also have to have an outstanding academic record, be endorsed and recommended by a school official, and earn SAT scores that confirm their qualifying test performance.
-From the Semifinalist group, a certain number of students, varying from year to year, advance to Finalist standing depending on the above criteria.
-By the conclusion of the competition, a select group of Finalists are chosen to receive prestigious National Merit Scholarships totaling nearly $35 million.
-Winners are the Finalist candidates judged to have the strongest combination of academic skills and achievements, extracurricular accomplishments, and potential for success in rigorous university studies.
-Scholarship winners represent fewer than 1% of the initial pool of student entrants, based on official statistics released by the National Merit Scholarship Corporation.
+To be considered for a National Merit Scholarship, Semifinalists must meet certain requirements to advance to Finalist standing.
+This includes submitting a detailed scholarship application, which encompasses essays and information about extracurricular achievements, awards, and leadership positions.
+They must also demonstrate a strong academic record, receive an endorsement and recommendation from a school official, and earn SAT scores that confirm their qualifying test performance.
+A specific number of students, which varies each year, advance to Finalist standing based on these criteria.
+At the end of the competition, a select group of Finalists are chosen to receive $2500 National Merit Scholarships.
+Scholarship winners represent less than 1% of the initial pool of student entrants.